OPSILab/Service-Catalog/docs/usage/federation-how-to.md

 ![](add-catalogue-2.png)

-Then click the \"confirm\" button and a toast (notification) will be showed if the editing catalogue process went fine, instead you'll see an error dialog.
+Then click the \"confirm\" button and a toast (notification) will be shown if the editing catalogue process went fine, instead you'll see an error dialog.

 **\*NOTES\*** Some fields are mandatory.
 An alert will inform you.
 Watch the status of the datasets in the dataset table.
 If green, it's available.
 If red, there were errors retrieving remote catalogues list.
 In the federated catalogues table, the status can be green (available for queries and providing you its services list), yellow (not available for queries and providing you its services list) or red (not reachable).
-If you have to change the `Client ID` and `Client secret` secret, you have to click the "\Reset client ID and secret\" button in edit mode.
+If you have to change the `Client ID` and `Client secret` secret, you have to click the \"Reset client ID and secret\" button in edit mode.